 Full size toe and heel welts means you can use automatic crampons for booting up icy couloirs.

-Fully moldable shell and Sidas liner offer you all the customizable potential you could possibly want.
+Fully moldable Sidas liner offer you all the customizable potential you could possibly want.

 Pomoca sole will stand up to years of parking lot abuse and rocky scrambling.